Bruny Island: Geography

+Climate

+Bruny Island has a cool oceanic climate (Köppen: Cfb) with short, cool summers and chilly, wet winters with snowfalls.
+The island is near-constantly buffeted by cold fronts off the Roaring Forties, even through the height of summer.
+The island is very windy with a mean 3 pm wind speed of 27.8 km/h; cloud cover is likewise great, with 242.0 cloudy days and 19.2 clear days annually.

+An extreme event on 15 November 2021 saw a fall of snow to beach level on the island, though historical temperature data indicate this may have also happened prior to that event − and perhaps even in the high summer months.

 Environment

 Bruny Island is classified by BirdLife International as an Important Bird Area because it supports the world's largest population of the endangered forty-spotted pardalote, up to a third of the world population of the swift parrot, all 12 of Tasmania's endemic bird species, and up to 240,000 breeding pairs of the short-tailed shearwater (or Tasmanian muttonbird).
-In March 2021, awareness was raised about the feral cat population.
-This has been steadily growing over the last decade.
-The local residents have opened an inquiry into the sudden large number of feral cats.
-With concerns of this spike in numbers having adverse affects on the environment and wildlife.
-This inquiry, Taskforce Tom, has discovered some of the feral population are the size of large dogs.
-Initial findings strongly suggest the feral cats migrated from the Eastern Shore of Tasmania.
-Namely the Howrah/Tranmere region.
+In March 2021, awareness increased concerning the feral cat population on the island, which had been steadily growing over the last decade.
+Local residents opened an inquiry into the sudden large number of feral cats, concerned this spike in numbers may have adverse affects on the environment and wildlife.
+Initial findings suggest the feral cats migrated from the Eastern Shore of Tasmania, namely the Howrah/Tranmere region.

-On the issue of feral cats, an alternative view taken by some wildlife ecologists is that cats are a naturalized alien species in much of Australia, and that the best current approach to conservation of their prey species is, in general, ensuring adequate intact habitats.
-An exception can be small islands where eradication techniques allow, especially because such islands are often important refuges but this is, unfortunately, impractical at present on islands the size of Bruny.
-Control methodologies are under active investigation and can be expected to improve.
+An alternative view taken by some wildlife ecologists is that cats are a naturalized alien species in much of Australia, and the best approach available at present to conserve species on which they predate is to ensure adequately large and intact habitats.
+Invasive cats may be eradicated on small islands, but some believe complete eradication is impractical at present on islands the size of Bruny.
+Control methodologies alternative to complete eradication are currently being investigated.

 Multiple vegetation types are seen across the island, including wet sclerophyll forest, coastal healthland and dry sclerophyll forests.